MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/a-problem-occurred-in-your-database-correct-the-problem-by-repairing-and-compact.md

 ---

-# A problem occurred in your database.
-Correct the problem by repairing and compacting the database.
-(Error 3428)
+# A problem occurred in your database; correct the problem by repairing and compacting the database (Error 3428)

 **Applies to:** Access 2013 | Access 2016

-The database you are attempting to use has an unspecified problem and, as a result, it is marked as corrupt.
+The database you are attempting to use has an unspecified problem, and as a result, is marked as corrupt.

-To correct the problem
+To correct the problem:

 1. Close the database.